 Most of the U.S. Documents in print are located in the Library Annex.

-If you cannot find a publication in DELCAT or WorldCat Local, you can request the item from the Library Annex -- but only if you have a SuDocs call number.
-It's a good idea to consult with a librarian before making this kind of request.
+If you cannot find a publication in DELCAT Discovery, you can request the item from the Library Annex -- but only if you have a SuDocs call number.
+You should consult with a librarian before making this kind of request.

 The University of Delaware Library is a Federal Depository Library.